chiravdave/Deep-Learning/Data_Augmentation/README.md

 Step 2.
 Once the project is downloaded, you just need to call the function <b>start_data_augmentation</b> with image directory and output image size dimensions(width, height) as arguments, i.e <b>start_data_augmentation('../documents', (448, 448))</b>.

-Extra: You can also import and use individual functions from another module but before doing that just create a folder names <b>augmented_images</b> inside the parent directory.
+Extra: You can also import and use individual functions from another module but before doing that just create a folder named <b>augmented_images</b> inside the parent directory.